qoolixiloop/qool-jekyll-loop/README.md

     $ bundle exec jekyll serve

 ### Plugins
-create custom generated content specific to your site. many plugins available or you can write your own.
+Create custom generated content specific to your site. many plugins available or you can write your own.
 * jekyll-sitemap - Creates a sitemap file to help search engines index content
 * jekyll-feed - Creates an RSS feed for your posts
 * jekyll-seo-tag - Adds meta tags to help with SEO

 Where:
 * /Gemfile

 Code:
 ```
     group :jekyll_plugins do